Cider in the United States: New England hard cider

 The earliest attempts for national revival of hard cider took place in New England in the mid-1980s.
-By the early 1990s cider making had reached the point that the first cider festival took place, and as of August 2014 the region boasted more than 44 different cideries, with eighteen of them in Massachusetts alone.
+By the early 1990s cider making had reached the point that the first cider festival took place, and as of August 2014 the region had more than 44 different cideries, eighteen of them in Massachusetts alone.
 Notable in New England is the production of several different types of cider.
-Farmhouse cider is generally a simple, sweet alcoholic cider, while barrel-aged ciders tend to be aged for a few years in red oak barrels, creating a much sharper flavor.
+Farmhouse cider is generally a simple, sweet alcoholic cider, while barrel-aged ciders tend to be aged for a few years in red oak barrels, to create a sharper flavor.
 Typical production methods do not use the horse and masher system of France or Europe but often are partially mechanical.
-Ice cider is also a product of the region, relished by Canadian French speakers in the northern parts of Vermont, New Hampshire, and Maine.
-Producers have learned methods to produce it from their neighbors and relatives over the border, and now ship their product to twenty different states.
-The conditions in New England are ideal for natural freeze distillation, since New England gets much colder than Western Europe with temperatures falling well below 0 °C by the second week of December.
+Ice cider is also a product of the region.
+Producers have learned methods of production from their neighbors and relatives in Canada, and now ship their product to twenty different states.
+The conditions in New England are ideal for natural freeze distillation, with temperatures falling well below 0 °C by the second week of December.
 Experimental cider varieties made with ingredients like ginger and spice are also bottled, as is a variety consistent with the original brewing method native to the region in which, after an initial fermentation, sugar and raisins are added to the brew and the liquid is fermented again, boosting the alcoholic content up to 13%.